Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Basic notions: spider mechanism, its configuration space and work space. Robot arms and polygon spaces

 \subsection{The work map}

-Consider the fibers of the work map $\pi\colon \mathcal{S}\to\mathcal{W}$.
+Consider the fibres of the work map $\pi\colon \mathcal{S}\to\mathcal{W}$.
 We fix the point $X$ in work space, different from the feet points $A_i$.
 We are left with the freedom of $n$ legs with fixed starting points $A_i$ and end point $X$.
 Each of them constitute a polygonal linkage if we add the edge $XA_i$ to $\mathcal{L}_i$ with length $l_{i,0 } = || x-a_i||$: {\em the closure of the leg}.
 Each of these linkages defines a polygon space.
 If $X=A_i$, the $i$-th leg itself is closed and yields a polygonal linkage.
 It follows:

-\begin{proposition} \begin{enumerate} \item The fiber of the work map over $X \ne A_i$ is the product of the polygon spaces of the linkages, which are the closures of the legs with endpoint $X$. \item If $X=A_i,$ the fiber of the work map over $A_i$ equals the product of the polygon space of the corresponding linkage with a circle $S^1$ and the polygon spaces of the other leg closures. \end{enumerate}
+\begin{proposition} \begin{enumerate} \item The fibre of the work map over $X \ne A_i$ is the product of the polygon spaces of the linkages, which are the closures of the legs with endpoint $X$. \item If $X=A_i,$ the fibre of the work map over $A_i$ equals the product of the polygon space of the corresponding linkage with a circle $S^1$ and the polygon spaces of the other leg closures. \end{enumerate}

 \end{proposition}